ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 a reason code indicating why the connection ID is being closed.

-Clients send CLOSE_CLIENT_CID or CLOSE_TARGET_CID capsules to retire connection IDs they no longer need, using the RETIRED reason code.
-A client may also send CLOSE_CLIENT_CID without having sent an ACK_CLIENT_VCID capsule to reject the proxy-chosen client VCID.
+Clients send CLOSE_CLIENT_CID or CLOSE_TARGET_CID capsules to retire connection IDs they no longer need, using the NONE reason code.
+If a client cannot use the proxy-chosen client VCID (e.g., due to conflict or insufficient length), it can re-register the same client CID with an appropriate reason code to request a new VCID.

 Proxies send CLOSE_CLIENT_CID or CLOSE_TARGET_CID capsules only to reject registrations.
 If a proxy sends CLOSE_CLIENT_CID without having sent an